virgesmith/neworder/docs/api.md

 Constructs an open-ended timeline give a start value and a step size.
 NB the model will run until the Model.halt() method is explicitly called
 (from inside the step() method).
-Note also that nsteps() will return zero for timelines constructed this way
+Note also that nsteps() will return -1 for timelines constructed this way

 ### ![instance method](https://img.shields.io/badge/-instance method-orange) `at_end`